-Author Emily Bourne writes contemporary fiction, which is mostly young adult fiction.
+Author Emily Bourne writes contemporary fiction, with a focus on young adult fiction.
 You can stay tuned for the best advice to outline your novel and finish writing it.
-I specialise in writing romantic scenes and writing tear-jerking scenes.
-My videos are full of informative tips and some silly humour.
+New videos are uploaded every week to her YouTube channel.

-I have wanted to be a writer ever since I was a little kid.
-I would staple pieces of paper together and create my own little picture books.
-I am currently drafting the manuscript for my young adult novel “Brittany & Charli” which I started when I was in high school.
+I wanted to be a writer since I was a little kid.
+At seven-years-old, I would staple pieces of paper together and create picture books.
+My first young adult novel in “The Brittany & Charli Series” is currently in beta.
+It’s a concept I created at fourteen-years-old.
 For the synopsis and updates on the novel please click here.

-The first time I was published was in a short story anthology called “Imagine that” when I was ten years old.
-It was a science-fiction based anthology, and my piece “A New World” was about my dog Sneaky (actual name of my dog at the time) and I were sucked on to another planet and had to work out how to get home.
-Feel free to click here and have a little chuckle reading it.
+The first time I was published was at ten-years-old in a short story anthology called “Imagine That”.
+It was a science-fiction based anthology, and my piece “A New World” was about my dog Sneaky (actual name of my dog at the time) and I were sucked into another planet and had to work out how to get home.

 The following year I was published in the anthology “Zapped” which was full of magical short stories.
 I won’t post that as I was never really proud of it.
 I think I was just trying to copy Harry Potter which was still a fairly new release at the time.
 I was also published on an author’s website (I forget his name).
 He came to my primary school and did a work shop with about 8 selected students.
 He taught me to write about what I enjoy.
 At the time I liked playing hockey and computers, so my story was about being sucked into a hockey computer game which I had to win to get back out of.

 I live in Canberra, Australia; our nation’s capital.
 Canberra is breathtaking.
 We get a great display of all four seasons, and it’s laid back with a ‘country-town’ vibe.
 You can walk around the city centre on Sunday morning and maybe see five other people.
 It’s perfection.